Sohampatra1/InteractO/README.md

 # InteractO

-## Introduction
+## Description
-This is a code repository for the corresponding video tutorial.

-In this video, we will create a full Realtime Chat Application.
-We're going to use React on the front end, NodeJS on the back end and the entire chat is powered with https://gstrm.io/js-mastery.
+InteractO is a full-stack Realtime Chat Application.
+It has been developed using React on the front end, NodeJS on the back end.
+It allows Students of any University to create different rooms and interact with the Professors of different depts. as per their choice for doubt solving or any other purpose.

-By the end of this video, you will be able to build any real-time chat application you can think of.

-Setup:
+## Setup
 - run ```npm i && npm start``` for both client and server side to start the development server

-## Stay up to date with new projects
-New major projects coming soon, subscribe to the mailing list to stay up to date https://resource.jsmasterypro.com/newsletter